Atif255/Atif255/README.md

-### Hi there 👋

-- 🔭 I’m currently working on ...
-Python Projects
-- 🌱 I’m currently learning ...
-Deep Neural Networks
-- 👯 I’m looking to collaborate on ...
-Analytics
-- 🤔 I’m looking for help with ...
-Artificial Intelligence
-- 💬 Ask me about ...
-Data Science, Python
-- 📫 How to reach me: ...atif09558@gmail.com
-- ⚡ Fun fact: ...Doing gradient ascent on the loss landscape of life.
+Doing gradient ascent on the loss landscape of life.

+atif09558@gmail.com

 <!--